Burgess Creek Catchment

 Council is undertaking engineering design incorporating natural stabilization to manage the erosion that is occurring on the eastern beaches.

 More broadly, detailed catchment analysis including treatment plans for stormwater run off, and environmental controls are needed.
-It may be necessary to break the catchment up into holding divisions since it becomes much larger during rain events.

 Apart from Burgess Creek, Seaview and Castaways creeks require creek relief and there is a project underway to develop priority ratings that will facilitate a process of active monitoring and maintenance.